You are reading this article because you wish to move your services over to us but your current provider is causing difficulties with the break up.

 As long as you are paid up, then no real reason why the provider would not be cooperative.
 Below is a courteous letter to a provider saying you will be moving on.
 Either send this to them via email or snail mail.

-Dear [OLD PROVIDER NAME HERE], I have enjoyed working with you and your services are second to none, but my business is undergoing changes and I feel that I have outgrown our relationship.
-Therefore I am seeking the expertise of the following company to handle my dealings moving forward.
-[NEW PROVIDER DETAILS HERE] They will be handling the following on my behalf: [LIST SERVICES] Kindly, at your earliest convenience handover any details related to the above services to my new provider as soon as possible.
+Dear [OLD PROVIDER NAME HERE], My business is undergoing changes and I feel that I have outgrown our relationship and therefore I am seeking the expertise of the following company to handle my dealings moving forward.
+JUCRA Digital firstname.lastname@example.org They will be handling the following on my behalf: [LIST SERVICES] Kindly, at your earliest convenience handover any details related to the above services to my new provider as soon as possible.
 Thank you in advance for your cooperation and if you have any questions please let me know.

 * Laws vary from country to country so always seek legal advice.